becwheatley/Predator-prey-ABM/README.md

 Contains R code used in the analysis of the data contained in the Data folder.

-1. _global sensitivity analysis 1-calculate mean and median responses.R_ - takes the raw simulation data contained in the subfolders in the _Sensitivity analysis_ data folder and compiles the summarised data file (_predator-prey-model-revised-global_sensitivity_analysis-parameter_sets_and_results-summarised.csv_)
+1. _global sensitivity analysis 1-calculate mean and median responses.R_ - takes the raw simulation data contained in the subfolders in the _Sensitivity analysis_ data folder and compiles the summarised data file (_predator-prey-model-global_sensitivity_analysis-parameter_sets_and_results-summarised.csv_)

 2. _global sensitivity analysis 2-multisensi sensitivity analysis.R_ - conducts the global sensitivity analysis on the summarised data file generated above.